-There are 6 different and unique Venice neighbourhoods, each with their own highlights and atmosphere.
+Venice is obviously one of the big highlights in Italy and a must-see stop on any Italy itinerary.
+But within Venice there are actually 6 different and unique Venice neighbourhoods, each with their own impressive sights and atmosphere.
 While the borders between them are sometimes clearly defined by the Grand Canal, there are also some very vague break points and all 6 share certain similarities (i.e. atmospheric canals and impressive architecture).
 Choosing which of the Venice “sestieri” to base yourself in during your visit will significantly shape your visit.
 We stayed in the Cannaregio neighbourhood this time around and were pretty pleased with ourselves.

 This third, and most recent, visit to famous and beautiful Venice was easily our best.
 Mainly because we had a lot more time – 4 nights and most of 5 days.
 Plus, we got amazing weather, which is always a huge factor in how fondly we remember a trip.
 Last time we were in Venice it was for a quick 24-hour stop on our way to Slovenia – so it was rushed – and it was cloudy the whole time and raining most of the time – so it wasn’t great for taking photos or, you know, doing stuff.
 This time around we left ourselves several days to get over jet lag before heading north to take on the famous Alta Via 1 trek.